Do you know any branded marketing games?

 What are Branded Marketing Games?

 Branded Marketing Games are mini-games used by companies to attract new customers, engage their audience, promote their products, and boost their email list.
 They are also called marketing games, branded games, or mini-games.
-In other words, Branded Marketing Games encourage the company’s target audience to interact with the brand through gamified interactive experiences.
+In other words, Branded Marketing Games encourage the company’s target audience to interact with the brand through gamified types of interactive experiences.

 You have lots of different types of Branded Marketing Games like wheel of fortune games, spot the difference games, platform games, tapping games, puzzles, mazes, etc. You also have old school games like Tic, Tac, Toe, or Rock, Paper, Scissor.
 The possibilities are endless, really.
 But, keep in mind that Branded Marketing Games are relatively short to play (less than a minute), and they are adapted to fit your brand guidelines.